 - 60% of employees now use apps for work-related activities.

 - 71% spend more than two hours a week accessing company information on mobile.

 - 70% of employees keep their phones “within eye contact” at work (as reported by CNBC).

 - Nevertheless, 59% of workers believe their organization has been too slow at delivering apps for the workforce.

 Given these conflicting numbers, it’s safe to guess that too many companies mistakenly believe “communicating” with employees via old-school intranet, email, or collaborative platforms is enough.
-Clearly it isn’t.
+Clearly, however, it isn’t.

-Instead, employees are frustrated—especially the increasing number who work remotely in the wake of the coronavirus crisis.
+Instead, employees are frustrated — especially the increasing number who work remotely in the wake of the coronavirus crisis.
 Why?
-Because they can’t communicate and get work-related information from the device they use for everything else in their lives.
+Because they can’t interact and get work-related information from the device they use for everything else in their lives.